comment

 Some common fallacies

-(Note: "Assisting" suicide in the sense of general provision of information on how to commit suicide is probably not illegal anywhere - except in France - especially if it is not directly and knowingly given to a person about to commit suicide.
+(Note: "Assisting" suicide in the sense of general provision of information on how to commit suicide is probably not illegal in most countries, especially if it is not directly and knowingly given to a person about to commit suicide.
 "Assisting" in the sense of being present varies from area to area in whether it is against the law.)

 "Assisting" in the sense of directly providing the means (as did Dr Kevorkian, or as provided by Oregon's Death With Dignity Act) is what is generally so controversial: